Replacement caches

 Yes

-Behind the scenes, each cache key for a flow run cache is appended with a unique flow run id - although you never see this in the dashboard, it does mean that these caches will never clash between virtual environments.
-However, if required, you can reference an environment variable in the cache key name, so the cache key is immediately identifiable for each virtual environment.
-Please see Referencing variables for unique cache keys, below.
+However, if required, you can reference an environment variable in the cache key name, so the cache key is immediately identifiable for each virtual environment. please see Referencing variables for unique cache keys for more information.

 Defining replacement rules for a cache